nguyenan11/Algorithm/week1_05.10-05.16.21.md

 # Algorithm practice

+- Documentations and extra notes are in each file.
-- Alternative solutions might be available in each question.
+    * Alternative (less optimal) solutions might also be available

 # Week 1: 05/10 - 05/16/2021